 - Wainscott MP; Pregnancy, Postpartum Hemorrhage. eMedicine, October 2009.

-- Prevention and management of postpartum haemorrhage, Royal College of Obstetricians and Gynaecologists (May 2009)
+- Prevention and management of postpartum haemorrhage, Royal College of Obstetricians and Gynaecologists (May 2009 with revisions April 2011)

 - Magann EF, Evans S, Hutchinson M, et al; Postpartum hemorrhage after vaginal birth: an analysis of risk factors.
 South Med J. 2005 Apr;98(4):419-22.